 The southwest Dominican Republic is arguably the country’s best-kept secret among locals.
-This desert-like region is studded with cactus trees and bright blue beaches among many other natural wonders.
-Here you can climb sand dunes, swim in open caves, go hiking along beautiful waterfalls among a zillion other things.
+This desert-like region is studded with cactus trees and bright blue beaches, among many other natural wonders.
+Here you can climb sand dunes, swim in open caves, go hiking along beautiful waterfalls and a zillion other things.
 If you love culture, quiet nature, and desert landscapes, then a southwest Dominican Republic road trip is a must!

 9) Glamping in La Cueva

 The prize at the end of a beautiful road trip is Bahia de las Aguilas.
 One of the best beaches in the Dominican Republic (and the world) with bright cyan-blue waters and fine white sand.
 There are no resorts here so the landscape remains virginal.
 As such, the nearest place you can stay is in La Cueva on the same coastline (just a 20-minute boat ride from Bahia de las Aguilas Beach).